 - Bitcoin – a decentralized, peer-to-peer money system.
 Presented by Taylor Singleton-Fookes, with this talk we will learn how math based trust can provide a very strong promise of censorship resistance, irreversibility, and scarcity.
 We will go through hands on activities using (testnet) Bitcoin wallets and addresses.
 We will talk about some advanced features like multisig and go through recommendations on how to be confident and safe using Bitcoin.
 At last we will discuss the current state of the Bitcoin network (busy) and community (contentious, splintered) and discuss some of the ideas and technologies on the horizon of this extremely fast moving space.

 - State of Blockchain Technology – focusing in particular on its widespread disruption of existing industries and processes of innovation.
 During this talk, Chelsea Palmer will contextualize the Bitcoin and Ethereum platforms within the larger field of decentralized protocols, and give insights as to the various ways in which blockchain may impact every single form of engineering and technological practice.
-She will conclude with an overview of the IEEE’s existing Blockchain Special Interest Group and related activities, and ways to get involved with the Vancouver blockchain ecosystem and beyond.
+She will conclude with an overview of some the IEEE’s existing blockchain initiatives and projects, and ways to get involved with the Vancouver blockchain ecosystem and beyond.

 |Taylor Singleton-Fookes is a developer and political thinker born and raised in Calgary.
 He received a B.S. in Financial Mathematics at the University of Victoria, and when he found out about Bitcoin in 2013, he grew intensely interested in it.
 After relocating to Vancouver, Taylor worked in the Distributed Ledger Technology industry, learning a significant amount of front end coding as he went.
 He is currently working as an independent contractor, and in his spare time is one of the main organizers at dctrl community commons.|